DamianZaremba/damianzaremba.co.uk/content/projects/index.markdown

 Logic to aggregate record stats and provide zone related stats (zone/subdomain vs record) with time based collecting to a central store for graphing and accounting.

 Handled >10 million DNS requests in POC stage with minimal issues.

-#### FSScanner
-Distributed file scanning service.
-Designed for shared hosting services to detect uploads that violate TOS (illegal software, large media files etc) based on policy.

-Client/server design with hook based actions, allowing escalation via ticking systems or auto suspension.

-POC deployment on 200 clients with 2 servers.

-#### Fork of Maldet
-Developed a custom version of malware detection software based on maldet for a hosting comapny.

-Added multiple features that where required for their deployment, including heavily optimised multiprocessing.

 #### Hosting migration tools
 Developed a number of email and DNS migration tools for a company that was splitting away from its parent.
 Highly customised due to the source setup, migrated to a much more standard setup to improve on-going support.